From Family Recipe to Restaurant Favorite

 Grandma's Shawarma Marinade

-The shawarma recipe that defines our lunch menu comes directly from Maria's grandmother.
+The shawarma recipe that defines our menu comes directly from a family grandmother.
 It was passed down through three generations, each adding their own subtle touches while keeping the core flavors intact.

 Traditional Elements